sabber-slt/telegram-chatgpt-bot/README.md

 # telegram-chatgpt-bot

-ChatGpt Telegram Bot allows users to interact with a natural language processing (NLP) engine to ask questions and receive answers.
-The bot is powered by Nodejs and uses the Telegram Bot API to communicate with users.
+ChatGpt Telegram bot is powered by Nodejs and uses the Telegram Bot API to communicate with users.

-The chatbot would have a friendly user interface that would allow users to interact with it via text, voice, or image inputs.
+The chatbot would have a friendly user interface that would allow users to interact with it via text, voice, or image.

 You need to get 2 keys to work with this bot.